-The Standards have been used in annual inspections in private day hospitals Class A since 2004.
+The Standards have been used in annual inspections in private hospitals since 2004.
 They were reviewed in 2006 and these revised standards are applicable from 1 January 2007.

 The application of these Standards is determined by the Statement of Function of the licensed facility.